okkevaneck/check50_heuristieken/README.md

 - Add a footer to output.csv with the score: `score,<integer>`

 ##### Amstelhaege
-- Remove spaces behand comma's in output.csv
+- Remove spaces behind comma's in output.csv
 - Ask for all four corners in order instead of two
     - Rename header to structure,corner_1,corner_2,corner_3,corner_4,type
-- Add a footer to output.csv with the score: `score,<integer>`
+- Add a footer to output.csv with the score: `networth,<integer>`